cmdocumentation/housing-affordability-analysis/README.md

 ---

-### Finding 4: Extreme Housing Costs Are Rare and Improving
+### Finding 4: Extreme Housing Cost Burdens Remain Rare and Stable

-When we look at the worst-case scenario (people spending half or more of their income on housing) the numbers are surprisingly stable for immigrants and actually get better with age.
+Extreme housing cost burdens (spending 50%+ of income on housing) affect a small but consistent subset of immigrants across all ages.
+The prevalence among immigrants ranges from 5.7% to 6.6% and shows no systematic worsening pattern with age.

 | Age Group | Immigrants (50%+ burden) | Non-Immigrants (50%+ burden) |
 |-----------|--------------------------|------------------------------|